 On our way to the mighty Dolomites, we drove along the South coast and going back to Bergamo – along with the east shore, with short stops at largest villages and towns.
-As much as we wanted to see Sirmione on our way to the airport, traffic and time were against our plan, leaving us with an excellent reason to come back one day.
+As much as we wanted to see Sirmione on our way to the airport, traffic and time were against our plan, leaving us with a great reason to come back one day.

 We left Santa Cristina early that morning and two hours later reached the first village that’s situated at 67m above sea-level called Torbole.
 It is the very same place where Goethe, a writer from Germany, was based briefly along with his travels around Italy.

 What is so unique about Malcesine and Lake Garda

 The moment we left the little village and started driving south to Malcesine, we remained in disbelief at how beautiful scenery was, and it was easy to see why Lake Garda attracts thousands of visitors every year.

 Its undeniable charm is a combination of numerous factors including the climate, food and incredible sights.
 You’ll find lemon trees, ruins of a Roman villa, lively little towns, olive groves, castles, and even sandy beaches.